ahmedshahriar/Sentiment-Analysis/SA-with-Universal-Sentence-Encoder/readme.md

 # Introduction

-The objective of this project is to perform sentiment analysis (only **positive** and **negative**) on a large hotel review dataset.
+The objective of this project is to perform sentiment analysis (only **positive** and **negative**) on the 515k hotel review dataset and build an API that can classify review text.

-The reviews are converted into embeddings using [universal sentence encoder](https://tfhub.dev/google/universal-sentence-encoder-multilingual-large) model from Tensorflow HUB
+This project covers:

+- TF-IDF
+- count features
+- logistic regression
+- naive bayes
+- svm
+- xgboost
+- grid search
+- word vectors ([Universal Sentence Encoder](https://tfhub.dev/google/universal-sentence-encoder-multilingual-large/3)) model from Tensorflow HUB)
+- LSTM

 The final LSTM model achieved an accuracy of **~81%** in Test Dataset (**75:25** split)